ddejohn/life/README.md

 # life

-Conway's game of life with options for fixed or periodic boundary conditions
+Conway's game of life with options for fixed or periodic boundary conditions.

+## Planned features

+A modal in which a user may draw an initial state.